ignite/cli/docs/kb/serve.md

   ldflags: [ "-X main.Env=prod", "-X main.Version=1.0.1" ]
 ```

-Learn more about how to use the binary to [run a chain in production](https://docs.cosmos.network/master/run-node/run-node.html).
+To learn more about how to use the binary to run your chain in production, see the [Running a Node](https://docs.cosmos.network/master/run-node/run-node.html) in the Cosmos SDK documentation.